artart222/Password-generator-gui/README.md

 <h1> About </h1>
 <p>
-This is simple graphical user interface password generater written in python and use pygame for making user interface.
+This is simple graphical user interface password generater written in python and use pygame for making user interface. <br>
-You can choose maximum of 4096 charachter for password.
+You can choose maximum of 4096 charachter for password. <br>
-You can make paasword that contains a mix of upper and lower case letters and digits and symbols.
+You can make paasword that contains a mix of upper and lower case letters and digits and symbols. <br>
 </p>

 <h1> TODO </h1>
 <p>
-Encript file of password
+Encript file of password <br>
-Make option for seeing password in program not outside of program Code cleaning
+Make option for seeing password in program not outside of program <br>
+Code cleaning <br>
 </p>

 <h1> Screenshot of program </h1>